Overseas Tokyo ticket holders may get only partial refunds | Business

 "Failure to meet this deadline will jeopardize your refund,'' the letter said.
 "We realize this is a quick turnaround, however, it is based on the deadline we must meet to apply for a refund on your behalf."
 In addition, by applying for a refund customers may in effect be releasing CoSport from any further claims.
 This would keep ticket holders from taking further legal action.

+He said he held on to about $3,000 worth of tickets, hoping he'd able to attend.

-“I don't like that they are making us fill out a form with information they already have,” he wrote in an email to Associated Press.
-“It's another thing to delay the refund or to disqualify customers from getting the refunds.”
-Records show CoSport, which also operates as JET Set Sports, received a $784,900 loan just under a year ago in a Coronavirus-related loan program run by the Small Business Administration.
+"I don't like that they are making us fill out a form with information they already have," he wrote in an email to The Associated Press.
+"It's another thing to delay the refund or to disqualify customers from getting the refunds."
+Records show that CoSport, which also operates as JET Set Sports, received two loans each of $784,900 in a coronavirus-related loan program run by the Small Business Administration.
+One came in April 2020 and the other in January, for a total of $1,569,800.

-The future of CoSport and all resellers is in question with Chinese e-commerce giant Alibaba slated to take over ticket sales starting with the 2022 Beijing Winter Olympics.
+The future of CoSport and all resellers are in question with Chinese e-commerce giant Alibaba slated to take over ticket sales starting with the 2022 Beijing Winter Olympics.

 Andrew Pham, who lives in Spokane, Washington, spent about $2,500 on tickets and faulted the United States Olympic and Paralympic Committee for repeatedly appointing CoSport as the ticket agent.
 He questioned the level of customer service provided.